Steve Hamas: Professional boxing

 After his football career ended, Hamas competed as a professional boxer in the heavyweight division.
 He won his first 29 bouts.
 He twice defeated former light-heavyweight champion Tommy Loughran, and in February 1934, he also defeated former champion Max Schmeling.

-In a rematch with Schmeling in March 1935 in Hamburg, Germany, Hamas had suffered a pre-fight injury, tearing a tendon in his left elbow while training in Hamburg.
-Hamas was not fit to fight in the rematch as the pain from the injury severely limited his ability to strike with his left arm.
+In a rematch with Schmeling in March 1935 in Hamburg, Germany, Hamas suffered a pre-fight injury, tearing a tendon in his left elbow while training in Hamburg.
+He was not fit to fight in the rematch as the pain from the injury severely limited his ability to strike with his left arm.
 Schmeling showed no mercy, and Hamas injured his knee falling to the mat and lost badly, the only fight that Hamas did not finish in his career.
 Hamas was hospitalized for months after the fight, suffering a concussion and having his left side paralyzed for three years.
 He did not fight again.

 Hamas had 41 professional bouts from 1930 to 1935, winning 35 (27 by knockout), losing four (twice to Loughran, once to Schmeling, and once to Lee Ramage), and two draws.

-Later years
+Later life

 During World War II, Hamas served in the United States Army Air Forces and attained the rank of major.
 He was assigned to physical fitness training for airmen.
 After the war, he worked as a copper salesman, for the Wright Aeronautical Company, and later for the New Jersey Department of Motor Vehicles.
 He died in 1974 at age 67.